John Vitale (mobster)

 John Joseph Vitale (May 17, 1909 – June 5, 1982) was a Sicilian-American boss and under-boss of the St. Louis crime family.
 During his lifetime, Vitale was the boss of the St. Louis crime family.

 Early life

-John J. Vitale was born in St. Louis, Missouri in 1909, the eldest of eight children of Joseph Vitale, Sr. and Mary Theresa Bovacanti.
+John J. Vitale was born in St. Louis, Missouri, in 1909.
 Both of Vitale's parents were born in Sicily; his father in Trapani and his mother in Termini Imerese.
 They immigrated to the United States a few years before John was born.
 During the Great Depression he worked as an usher at the Ambassador Theater where he met movie actress Ginger Rogers; the two became lifelong friends.

-On September 8, 1929, he married Fara Marie Sharamitaro, the daughter of Giuseppe Sharamitaro (also spelled Ciaramitaro) and Rosaria Bommarito.
+On September 8, 1929, he married Fara Marie Sharamitaro.
 Together, they had four children.

-After Fara died in July 1973 John married Mildred Joyce Allen on August 4th 1973, in Las Vegas, Nevada.
+After Fara died in July 1973 John married Mildred Joyce Allen on August 4, 1973, in Las Vegas, Nevada.
 They moved back to Saint Louis, Missouri to start their family together, Including Mary Michelle Vitale, who was age 13 at the time.